trayio/threadneedle/README.md

 Typically you'll be creating one threadneedle instance for each third party API service (MailChimp, Facebook etc) you're integrating with.
-Sometimes these services will have generic response status codes and authentication criteria - and you'll want to write the logic once, rather than add the same logic across every module.
+Sometimes these services will have generic response status codes and authentication criteria - and you'll want to write the logic once, rather than add the same logic across every method config.

 The philosophy of the `global` system is that the less you have to write in each method config, the better.